 - Once done tap the stop button and save the video.

-So that is how you can record the screen of your iOS device running iOS 8 through a Mac.
+So that is how you can record the screen of your iOS device running iOS 8 or later through a Mac.
 Let us know of your thoughts about this feature in comments below.